Afi Aminuddin: International career

 Afi played all six games in Brunei U21s' maiden Hassanal Bolkiah Trophy victory in 2012.
 He also turned out for the under-23s at the 2013 SEA Games.

 Afi made his international debut for Brunei on 26 September 2012 in a 0–5 loss against Indonesia.
 He was ever-present in the 2012 AFF Suzuki Cup qualification but did not play at all for the 2014 edition.
 He was called up for the 2018 FIFA World Cup qualifiers against Chinese Taipei in March 2015, but did not take the field.
 A year later, he was selected for the 2016 AFF Suzuki Cup qualification but only appeared once as a substitute.

 After Kwon Oh-son was reinstated as the national team head coach, he re-utilized Afi who had played regularly for him for his first match back at the helm at the 2016 AFC Solidarity Cup held in Kuching, Malaysia.
 Afi became the regular centre-back for fourth-placed Brunei in the tournament, appearing in four matches overall.

-Afi was again selected by Kwon for the Brunei squad contesting the 2018 AFF Suzuki Cup qualification matches against Timor-Leste in early September.
+He was again selected by Kwon for the Brunei squad contesting the 2018 AFF Suzuki Cup qualification matches against Timor-Leste in early September.

-Helped by his impressive form for Kota Ranger in 2019, he was picked for the 2022 World Cup qualification matches against Mongolia in June.
+Helped by his impressive form for Kota Ranger in 2019, Afi was picked for the 2022 World Cup qualification matches against Mongolia in June.
 He subsequently made two appearances as a substitute.

+On 11 September 2023, Afi was given a starting berth for the away friendly against Hong Kong and played for 70 minutes until he was substituted by Hazwan Hamzah, the hosts were cruising 7–0 at that point.
+He was selected for the 2026 World Cup qualification games versus Indonesia but saw no game time.

+After only two substitute appearances for the national team in 2024, Afi was given a place in the starting lineup by Fabio Maciel against Lebanon in the first group game of the 2027 AFC Asian Cup qualifying on 25 March 2025, alongside brother Wafi.
+The Wasps were beaten 5–0 in Doha, Qatar.

+Maciel selected Afi for the international fixtures in June 2025 for the Wasps.
+He made the starting lineup for the 1–0 loss to Sri Lanka in Bangkok on 5 June.
+In October the same year, he made a substitute appearance in a 9–0 loss against Yemen in Kuwait City.
+Afi also came on in the second half against Lebanon in a 0–3 defeat on 18 November.